 Type: Ind.

 The Rutgers tomato is another suitable replacement for your standard supermarket choice.
-These vine tomatoes produce high yields of medium to small, bright red fruit.
+These vine tomatoes produce high yields of medium to small, bright red fruits.

 They are versatile and suitable for cooking, canning, and making a paste.
 On average, they take 80 days to reach maturity.